Skiathos to Skopelos Ferry

 How long is the ferry from Skiathos to Skopelos?

-The crossing takes approximately 1 hour at its fastest.
-The exact journey time depends on the ferry type and operator.
+The fastest crossing takes approximately 1 hour.
+Journey times depend on the ferry type and company.

 How much does the Skiathos to Skopelos ferry cost?

-Standard seat tickets start from €10 per person and can reach €20 depending on the company, the seat class you choose, and the time of year you travel.
+Ticket prices start from €10 per person for a standard seat.
+Prices can go up to €20 depending on the company, seat class, and time of year.

 Which ferry companies operate the Skiathos–Skopelos route?